 Not much is known about Megaleledonidae.
 They are small species of octopuses rarely seen.

 The giant Pacific octopus is the largest of the different kinds of octopuses.
 It also lives longer than any other octopus species.
 The largest giant octopus recorded is held by a specimen that was 30 feet across and weighed more than 600 pounds.
-Giant Pacific octopuses are fished for off of the coasts of North America and Japan.
+Giant Pacific octopuses are fished off of the coasts of North America and Japan.

 Male seven-armed octopuses lack a tentacle because, the hectocotylus, the modified arm, is used for egg fertilization.
 It is coiled within a sac beneath the right eye of the octopus.
 The seven-armed octopus, Haliphron atlanticus, has only been observed by MBARI’s remotely operated vehicles three times in 27 years.